 Fall is the best time to repair lawns.
 Cooler fall temperatures are great for growing grass plus there is less competition from weeds since they have started to die off.

-Seeding bare spots in the lawn from early to mid-September will allow the new growth to have enough time to germinate, grow, and harden before cold temperatures arrive.
+Seeding bare spots in your lawn from early to mid-September will allow the new growth to have enough time to germinate, grow, and harden before cold temperatures arrive.
 Ideally, dig to at least 6-8 inches deep in the soil, spread grass seed over the area, and tamp down.
-Keep the soil moist until germination.
-Cover with straw to conserve moisture.
+Keep the soil moist until germination and cover with straw to conserve moisture.

 Fall is also an ideal time to aerate your lawn.
 Aerating alleviates soil compaction allowing water, air, and nutrients to penetrate to your lawn's roots.
 This helps prevent runoff and keeps you from wasting water.
 Aeration also encourages root development so grass can better withstand winter.